 In 2013, net deferred income tax assets decreased compared to 2012, primarily due to utilization of deferred tax assets of our Italian subsidiary.
 We maintained a total valuation allowance of \$13.9 million and \$13.5 million at December 31, 2013 and December 31, 2012, respectively, for deferred income tax assets due to uncertainties related to our ability to utilize these assets.
 Such deferred income tax assets consist of certain foreign tax credits, foreign deferred tax assets, state net operating losses, and state tax credits carried forward.
 The valuation allowance is based on estimates of taxable income in each of the jurisdictions in which we operate and the period over which our deferred tax assets will be recoverable.
 If market conditions improve and future results of operations exceed our current expectations, our existing tax valuation allowances may be adjusted, resulting in future tax benefits.
-Alternatively, if market conditions deteriorate or future results of operations are less than expected, future assessments may result in a determination that some or all of the deferred tax assets are not realizable.
-Consequently, we may need to establish additional tax valuation allowances for all or a portion of the gross deferred tax assets, which may have a material adverse effect on our results of operations and financial condition.
+Alternatively, if market conditions deteriorate or future results of operations are less than expected, future assessments may result in a determination that some or all of the deferred tax assets, which may have a material adverse effect on our results of operations and financial condition.
 The Company has had a history of domestic and foreign taxable income, is able to avail itself of federal tax carryback provisions, has future taxable temporary differences and projects future domestic and foreign taxable income.
 We believe that after considering all of the available objective evidence, it is more likely than not that the results of future operations will generate sufficient taxable income to realize the remaining net deferred tax assets.